rl1987/trickster.dev/tricksterblog/content/post/writing-custom-scrapy-middleware-for-proxy-pool-integration.md

-If this does not work you may want to check that priority of your custom middleware is higher (numerically lower) than that of `HttpProxyMiddleware`, as we need to set proxy URL and credentials before it gets to the regular middlware.
+If this does not work you may want to check that priority of your custom middleware is higher (numerically lower) than that of `HttpProxyMiddleware`, as we need to set proxy URL and credentials before it gets to the regular middleware.

 For further examples on Scrapy middlewares that integrate with proxy pools you may want to read the code of the following projects: